cristianvasquez/asus-dialpad-driver/README.md

 **How to start DialPad without systemd service?**

+- install in standard way using `bash install.sh` and answer no to the question about using `systemd`
 - layout name is required as first argument and as second argument can be optionally passed path to directory where will be autocreated config `dialpad_dev` (default is current working directory):

 ```